stevehunt70/project_create_readme_python/readme.md

 - Add any project-related links.
 - What is the current status of the project?

+## 📝 Usuage Instructions
+From a terminal in Visual Code at the command prompt run python main.py

+Answer the standard questions about your project.

+When all questions are answered the readme.md file will be generated.

+Using the source control in Visual Code type in a change mesage and Commit and Push the README.md file to GitHub

 ## 🔐 License
 This project is licensed under the **Unlicensed** license.